nareshgurung/Martian-Survival-Tool-Store/README.md

 * As a {user} I want to {be able to ask questions about items}
 * As a {user} I want to {be able to get emergency shipments if I am already on mars}

+## Stretch Goals:
+* let vendors put their stuff on sale
+* add more categories and items to each category

 ## Useful Links:
   Markdown cheat sheet - https://www.markdownguide.org/basic-syntax/
   User stories examples - https://www.mountaingoatsoftware.com/agile/user-stories